 Science, Technology, and Weapons Analyst

-Similarly, science, engineering, and technology positions with the CIA take many forms, but each technical intelligence officer uses their technical skills to research, develop, or analyze new technological solutions.
+No matter your background, you can work to protect national security.
+But roles in science, engineering, and technology take many different forms.
+Technical intelligence officers use skills to research, develop, or analyze new technological solutions.

 Benefits and Earnings Potential for CIA Agents

 Not only is a job with the CIA exciting, it offers good pay and benefits.
 Some of these benefits include:

 - Continuing education and training